George Arnold House

-George Arnold House was a historic home and farm complex located at Kenton, Kent County, Delaware.
-The house was built the 1830s, and was a two-story, three bay, side-plan dwelling with a rear wing in the Greek Revival style.
+George Arnold House was a historic home and farm complex located near Kenton, Kent County, Delaware.
+The house was built the 1830s, and was a two-story, three-bay, side-plan dwelling with a rear wing in the Greek Revival style.
 Contributing outbuildings included frame chicken houses, sheds and corn cribs, milk house, and a bank barn.
 They dated to the late-19th and early-20th centuries.

 It was listed on the National Register of Historic Places in 1983.
 The house was demolished in the spring of 2001 and the outbuildings were removed before 2006.